harsh-dusane/chatbot-phase-1/README.md

 ###### Flask Project Layout
 We have followed flask project layout by using reference of flask documentation tutorial.
 Read more about it [here](https://flask.palletsprojects.com/en/2.0.x/tutorial/layout/)

+###### Version 1.0
+In first release CrononaBot hase limited functionality and respond to only basic greetings and simple covid queries.
+For the first release our goal was to achive basic functionality and to prepare foundation for the project.